 Hire in Canada, without a local entity

-At New Horizons, we offer a full suite of business solutions for expansion into Canada.
-Our professional employer organization (Canada PEO & Canada Employer of Record) solution means outsourcing payroll and employer compliance to a trusted partner, giving you the space to focus on expanding the business itself.
+We offer a full suite of business solutions for hiring and expansion into Canada.
+Our professional employer organization (Canada PEO & Canada Employer of Record) means outsourcing payroll and employer compliance to a trusted partner, giving you the space to focus on business expansion — without the legal and tax headaches.

 Our Canada PEO simplifies hiring.